Raghu6798/Multi_Modal_RAG/README.md

    - Video transcriptions are generated using Whisper.
    - Transcripts are processed and embedded similarly to documents.
    - Users can ask questions related to the video, and responses are generated based on the transcript content.

+3. **Image Input Options:**
+   - Users can either **upload an image file** (formats: `.jpeg`, `.jpg`, `.png`) or **provide an image URL** to analyze its content.

+2. **Versatile Image Analysis:**
+   - Supports a wide range of image types, including:
+     - **General Imagery**: Objects, people, and natural scenes.
+     - **Handwritten Notes**: Analyzes and interprets handwritten content.
+     - **Research Work and Academic Papers**: Extracts insights from complex diagrams, graphs, and text-based images.
+     - **Medical Images**: Handles X-Rays, MRIs, and other medical imaging for content analysis.
+     - **Data Visualizations**: Processes charts, graphs, and other visual data representations.

+3. **Multi-Modal AI for Enhanced Understanding:**
+   - Utilizes advanced AI models to deeply analyze image content and generate contextual answers to user queries.

 ## How to Run